BrunoMazzo/UIUnitTest/README.md

 The project is running in production on my company, but it's still in active development.
 I'm still working on the documentation and there are some features that I want to add before I can call it stable.

+## How it works

+When you run an UI test, Apple runs two processes: the UI test process and the app process.
+The UI test process is the one that runs your test code and the app process is the one that runs your full app.
+Because these two are different process, you lose the ability to modify your app state from your test code.
+UIUnitTest solves this problem by running your unit test instead of the app, and running the UI test process with a server to receives commands from your unit test code and execute them.

 ## Installation

 1. Install the package: